IGEL-Community/PSIGEL/Docs/Update-UMSProfileAssignment.md

 Update-UMSProfileAssignment -Computername 'UMSSERVER' -ProfileID 471 -DirID 300
 ```

-Assigns the profile with ProfilID 471 to thin client directory with DirID 300'
+Assigns the profile with ProfileID 471 to thin client directory with DirID 300'

 ## PARAMETERS